Table of Contents

 After:

-Get Data From a Sheet
+🔍 Get Data From a Sheet

-â‘ Search for a value collected by Landbot (REFERENCE COLUMN): Start by checking if a value saved in a Landbot field exists in a specific column of your Google Spreadsheet.
+Start by checking if a value collected by Landbot exists in a specific column of your spreadsheet (the reference column).

 (for example, search for the field @name in the column NAME).

-This step tells the spreadsheet where to begin searching.
+This tells the spreadsheet where to begin searching.
 Once the value is found, Google Sheets will look from left to right across the same row (not down the column) to locate or update the related data.

 (for example, get the value from the column EMAIL and store it in the field @email).